kjolley/BIGSdb_documentation/data_analysis/unique_combinations.rst

 .. image:: /images/data_analysis/unique_combinations2.png

-Select the combination of fields to analyse, e.g. serogroup and finetyping antigens.
+Select the combination of fields to analyse, e.g. serogroup, finetyping antigens, and the locus fHbp_peptide.
+The dropdown lists allow you to search and select multiple values.

 .. image:: /images/data_analysis/unique_combinations3.png